 While Calgary may not be surrounded by orchards filled with sweet, red apples or those juicy plump cherries, there are several ways to enjoy the fruit of the season around the city in August and September.
-It’s even better when you know that you are using food that might otherwise go to waste, so grab your buckets and ladders, and start picking!
+It’s even better when you know that you are using food that might otherwise go to waste, so grab your buckets and ladders, and join the Calgary community harvest!

 Find Fruit Near You